digitalocean/ark-plugin-digitalocean/README.md

 ### Credentials setup

 1. To use this plugin with Velero to create persistent volume snapshots, you will need a [DigitalOcean API token](https://www.digitalocean.com/docs/api/create-personal-access-token/).
 Create one before proceeding with the rest of these steps.
+Make sure your token has `Read/Write` permissions or snapshots will not work.

 2. For the object storage Velero component, generate a [Spaces access key and secret key](https://www.digitalocean.com/docs/spaces/how-to/administrative-access/)